ozzp/nisar-hdf5-gdalplugin/conda-build/nisar-gdal-recipe/README.md

 ### Building with Conda (Recommended)

-Detailed, platform-specific instructions for creating the conda packages for both `osx-arm64` and `linux-64` are available in **[BUILDING.md])**.
+Platform-specific instructions for creating the conda packages for both `osx-arm64` and `linux-64` are available in **[BUILDING.md])**.
 This is the preferred method as it handles all dependencies automatically.

 ### Manual Build (Advanced)